 - Boston Public Schools staff and families benefit from improved sharing of information—positive and negative.

-- Written and verbal communication from schools and employees should reflect the BPS commitment to supporting all children and families, with a focus on student achievement through high-quality teaching and learning.
+- Written and verbal communication from schools and employees should reflect the BPS commitment to supporting all children and families, focusing on student achievement through high-quality teaching and learning.

-- All communications must reflect and be sensitive to the diversity of BPS families and staff, and be free of bias with respect to race, ethnicity, language, education, income, gender, religion, sexual orientation, or disability.
+- All communications must reflect and be sensitive to the diversity of BPS families and staff and be free of bias concerning race, ethnicity, language, education, income, gender, religion, sexual orientation, or disability.

-- Media inquiries concerning BPS should be sent to the Communications Office.
+- All media requests and inquiries concerning BPS staff, schools, and programs should be sent to the Communications Office.